harlyq/aframe-spe-particles-component/README.md

 # aframe-spe-particles-component
-The spe-particles component provides a wrapper around the [Shader Particle Engine by SquareFeet](http://squarefeet.github.io/ShaderParticleEngine/), for generating sprite based particle systems using the GPU.
+The spe-particles component provides a wrapper around the [Shader Particle Engine by SquareFeet](http://squarefeet.github.io/ShaderParticleEngine/), for generating GPU based particle systems in A-Frame.
 The system supports single textures and spritesheets, settings for position, velocity, acceleration, color, opacity, rotation, size, drag and wiggle.

 ![Screenshot](assets/screenshot.jpg)